 The Ethics of Liberty

 The Ethics of Liberty is Rothbard’s natural-rights statement of the libertarian moral case, the moral counterpart to the consequentialist economic argument Mises makes in Liberalism.
-Written in 1982 and reissued in 1998 with an introduction by Hans-Hermann Hoppe, it grounds libertarianism in self-ownership, property in unowned things appropriated through use, and the rule against initiated force.
+First published in 1982 and reissued in 1998 with an introduction by Hans-Hermann Hoppe, it grounds libertarianism in self-ownership, property in unowned things appropriated through use, and the rule against initiated force.

 What the Book Argues